-Our Board now recommends that the stockholders approve amendments to the 2007 Plan (the "Amendment") to:
+Accordingly, our Board now recommends that the stockholders approve an amendment and restatement of the Plan to, among other things:

-- Increase the aggregate number of shares of our common stock authorized for issuance under the 2007 Plan by 1,400,000 new shares; - Require that no new award issued under the 2007 Plan shall vest earlier than the first anniversary of its date of grant; provided, however, that this minimum vesting requirement shall not apply to an aggregate of up to 5% of the maximum number of shares of our common stock authorized for issuance under the 2007 Plan; and

-Revise the rate at which restricted stock, restricted stock units ("RSUs"), performance awards and other stock unit awards, which we refer to collectively as full value awards, are counted against the shares of common stock available for issuance under the 2007 Plan from 1.57 shares for every one share issued in connection with such award to 1.61 shares for every one share issued in connection with such award.
+- Increase the number of shares of our common stock authorized for issuance under the Plan by 800,000 shares; - Extend the Plan's termination date through the tenth anniversary of the 2016 annual meeting of stockholders; - Revise the ratio at which restricted stock, RSUs, performance awards and other stock unit awards, which we refer to collectively as full value awards, are counted against the shares of common stock available for issuance under the Plan from 1.61 shares for every one share subject to such award to 1.50 shares for every one share subject to such award.
 This new ratio would apply to all full value awards from and after the time this proposal is approved by stockholders.
-Shares of common stock subject to awards that were granted under either of the 1.5 or 1.57 times ratio that applied at the time such awards were granted would return to the 2007 Plan upon forfeiture of such awards at the previous ratio of 1.5 or 1.57, as applicable.
+Shares of common stock subject to awards that were granted under any prior ratio that applied at the time such awards were granted will continue to return to the Plan upon forfeiture of such awards at the previous ratio of 1.50, 1.57 or 1.61, as applicable; - Increase the maximum number of shares of our common stock with respect to which awards may be granted to any participant under the Plan to 1,000,000 shares per calendar year; - Increase the maximum number of shares of our common stock with respect to which awards may be granted under the Plan to any director who is not an employee of ours at the time of grant to 100,000 shares per calendar year; and - Prohibit stock options and stock appreciation rights ("SARs") granted under the Plan from (i) providing for the payment or accrual of dividend equivalents or (ii) containing any provision entitling the grantee to the automatic grant of additional stock options or SARs, as applicable, in connection with the exercise of the original stock option or SAR, as applicable.

-Attached as Appendix B to this Proxy Statement is a copy of the 2007 Plan marked to show the changes made by the Amendment.
-This description of the effect of the proposed Amendment is a summary and is qualified by the full text of the 2007 Plan, as amended by the Amendment.
-All other provisions of the 2007 Plan will remain in full force and effect.
+Attached as Appendix B to this Proxy Statement is a copy of the Plan, marked to show the changes proposed to be made.
+This description of the effect of the proposed amendment and restatement of the Plan is a summary and is qualified by the full text of the Plan, as amended and restated, included in Appendix B.